 You may need to provide a presentation or demo of your product to convince your prospect.
 The presentation should address all queries and pain points of the potential customer for the most impact.
 You can use various resources like case studies, videos in addition to your demo to encourage conversion.

-Most companies now use a mix of outside sales and inside sales.
-The inside sales team discovers leads and hands them over to outside reps to follow up.
-You should consider your product and buyer persona to determine if you need to focus on inside or outside sales.
-Most people today are used to buying remotely without meeting a sales rep. On the other hand, doctors, professors or B2B clients are used to on-field reps.
+Most companies now use a mix of outside and inside sales strategies.
+The inside sales team discovers leads and hands them over to field reps to follow up.
+You should consider your product and buyer persona to determine if you need to focus on either or both of these sales strategies.
+Most people today are used to buying remotely without meeting a sales rep. On the other hand, doctors, professors, or B2B clients are used to meeting on-field sales reps.
 You should find out and use the most preferred way to get in touch with your customers for increased sales.